ImageMagick/Usage-Markdown/color_mods/index.md

 [![\[IM Output\]](hald_3_lg.png)](hald_3_lg.png)

 The table holds a color cube with a side of '`{level}2`' colors or 9 colors.
-The full color cube contains '`9 × 9 × 9`' colors, giving a total of 729 colors, which is stored in a image of that numbers square root, or 27x27 pixels.
+The full color cube contains '`9 × 9 × 9`' colors, giving a total of 729 colors, which is stored in an image of that number's square root, or 27x27 pixels.

 The colors are stored so the first 9 colors (in the top-left corner) forms a gradient going from 'pure-black' to 'pure-red'.
 Every 9<sup>th</sup> color then forms a gradient in 'green', and every 81<sup>st</sup> color will form a gradient of 'blue'.